Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Pumping of surface Hall states

-A detailed picture of this spectral flow can be obtained when $\phi_{12} \neq 0$ and the disorder is weak.
-In this case, the boundary spectrum of $\hat{ h}(t)$ consists of Landau levels.
-Since we are not dealing with uniform systems but crystals, the Landau levels have finite widths.
-They can still be rigorously defined as isolated islands of spectrum whose spectral projectors belong to the $K_0$-class $[\tilde e_{\{1,2\}}]_0$ (the same notation as \cite{PS} [Sec.
-4.2.3]).
-It is a well-known fact, coming from both simulations and experiments \cite{Cheng2010, Hanaguri2010}, that the boundary spectrum splits into such Landau levels.
-In Fig.~\ref{Fig:SpecFlow1}(b) we consider the case of weak magnetic field when the width of Landau levels can be ignored and the flow of the Landau levels are drawn as curves.
+A detailed picture of the spectral flow can be obtained when the magnetic flux $\phi_{12} \neq 0$ and the disorder is weak.
+In this case, the boundary spectrum of $\hat{ h}(t)$ consists of Landau levels, a well-known fact coming from both simulations and experiments \cite{Cheng2010, Hanaguri2010}.
+Since we are dealing with crystals, the Landau levels have finite widths and complicated fractal structure.
+However, the Landau levels can still be rigorously defined as isolated islands of (fractal) spectrum whose corresponding spectral projectors belong to the $K_0$-class $\pm[\tilde e_{\{1,2\}}]_0$ of the boundary algebra, in the notation of section~\ref{Sec:KTh}.
+Equivalently, these Landau levels carry a Chern number $\pm 1$.
+In Fig.~\ref{Fig:SpecFlow1}(b), we consider the case of weak magnetic field when the width of Landau levels can be ignored (see {\it e.g.} Fig.~7.1 in \cite{ProdanBook2017}).
+The flow of the Landau levels can be drawn as curves and we shall call them Landau bands.
+This regime of small $\phi_{12}$ will be automatically assumed every time when Landau bands are mentioned.

+The results of the previous section can be reformulated in terms of Landau bands as follows:

-\begin{corollary} Under the adiabatic cycle, the Landau levels flow as in Fig.~\ref{Fig:SpecFlow1}(b), where gapped $\hat{h} (0)$ is assumed.
-Specifically, there must be a number $\Nn_+$ of Landau levels, which emerge from ${\rm Spec}_-(\bm h)$ and dive in ${\rm Spec}_+(\bm h)$, and a number $\Nn_-$ of Landau levels that do the opposite.
-The two numbers are related by:
+\begin{corollary} Assume that the boundary spectra of $\hat h(t)$ can be resolved in Landau levels when $\phi_{12}$ is turned on.
+Under the adiabatic cycle, the Landau levels flow as in Fig.~\ref{Fig:SpecFlow1}(b) when a gapped initial $\hat{h} (0)$ is assumed.
+Specifically, there must be a number $\Nn_+$ of Landau levels that emerge from the spectrum $Spec_-(\bm h)$ below $\bm G$ and dive into the spectrum $Spec_+(\bm h)$ above $\bm G$, as well as a number $\Nn_-$ of Landau levels that do the opposite, and the two numbers are related by

 \end{corollary}